postsai/postsai/README.md

 Privacy
 -
-Postsai supports privacy filter.
+Postsai supports privacy filters.

-A common use case is to prevent queries for changes done by persons.
+A common use case is to prevent queries for changes done by humans.
 But to allow queries on changes from bot-accounts.

 This example limits queries on the who-column to the value "cvsscript".